mech/Notes/DevOps/Docker/volume.md

 // Purpose is just to share volume and not run application
-// After that any the real DB container can --volumes-from to mount /dbdata ▶ sudo docker create -v /dbdata --name dbdata postgres ▶ sudo docker run -d --volumes-from dbdata --name db1 postgres
+// After that any the real DB container can --volumes-from to mount /dbdata ▶ sudo docker create -v /dbdata --name dbdata postgres
+// Even if the original have the /dbdata it will get replaced!
+▶ sudo docker run -d --volumes-from dbdata --name db1 postgres

 // More named data container examples
 ▶ sudo docker run -v /var/volume1 -v /var/volume2 --name DATA busybox true

-// The following show how to backup your volume in
+// The following show how to backup your volume.
+// Here, we create a new container and mounted the volume from the
+// dbdata container.
+We then mounted a local host directory as /backup
+//
 // --rm - remove the container when it exits
 // It will backup to the current directory ($pwd)
 // In the container, the backup file will be at /backup/bak.tar